-Inform for families of internet offenders
+Inform - for families of people who have offended online

-It offers a safe space in which people who are struggling with the emotional and practical impact of Internet offending can bring their questions and anxieties and begin to explore them in a supportive environment.
+It offers a safe space in which people who are struggling with the emotional and practical impact of internet offending can bring their questions and anxieties and begin to explore them in a supportive environment.

 Each group typically has up to six members, who meet for five sessions.